-When notified of a deceased tenant or when the Deceased Tenant Report identifies a tenant, CH will be required to take the following actions:
+When notified of a deceased tenant or when the Deceased Tenant Report identifies a tenant, the CHA will be required to take the following actions:

-Conduct a home visit to determine if anyone is residing in the unit.
+A. Public Housing Program only: Conduct a home visit to determine if anyone is residing in the unit.

-If there are unauthorized persons (including a live-in aide) in the unit of a deceased single member household, the CH will pursue judicial intervention to have them lawfully removed from the unit.
+If there are unauthorized persons (including a live-in aide) in the unit of a deceased single member household, the CHA will pursue judicial intervention to have them lawfully removed from the unit.